-Previously, NuVeda sought dismissal of the Plaintiffs' claim for declaratory relief as it related to the Receiver and Terry or summary judgment on those claims.
-NuVeda now requests an order of either dismissal or summary judgment with respect to Terry's claims.
-To the extent the original motion seeks dismissal for "failure to state a claim upon which relief can be granted", the Motion must be denied.
-The Nevada Supreme Court has long held:
+The NuVeda Defendants seek dismissal and/or summary judgment of all of Terry's claims against the NuVeda Defendants.
+To the extent NuVeda seeks dismissal for "failure to state a claim upon which relief can be granted", the motion must be denied.
+This Nevada Supreme Court has long held: